 DIY window box planters on a garden shed

 Adding decorative wood pieces

-So I decided to cover the window boxes with additional lightweight boards on top.
+For added detail, I decided to cover the window boxes with additional lightweight boards on top.
 This is actually fire kindling but the pieces are so uniform and nice, I use them to build all sorts of things!

-The planks were positioned, then screwed to the window boxes to give it a patch work design of sorts.
+Each piece of wood was positioned, then screwed to the window boxes to give it a patch work design of sorts.

+DIY window box planters on a garden shed